-EDU6839: Practicum in Education: Moderate Disabilities (6)
+EDU6839: Practicum in Education: Moderate Disabilities (9)

 The practicum requirement for initial licensure in MA for those employed as classroom teachers in the field in which they are seeking licensure.
 150-300 full-role hours of teaching under the direction of a college supervisor and a supervising practitioner in a school setting.
 A program portfolio and additional paperwork to meet state regulations is required.
 PREREQUISITES: Successful completion of all prior coursework in program, pre-practicum experiences, passage of all MTELs required for the license, a 3.0 cumulative grade point average, approval of candidate's school district and approval of AIC's Office of Field Experience.
-PSY1401 is required for Moderate Disabilities; Developmental or Child Psychology is required for Early Childhood regulations is required.
+PSY1401 is required for Moderate Disabilities; Developmental or Child Psychology is required for Early Childhood practitioner in a school setting.
+A program portfolio and additional paperwork to meet state regulations is required.
 PREREQUISITES: Prior initial teaching license, one year experience teaching under that license, successful completion of all prior coursework in program including shadowing a reading specialist, passage of all MTELs required for the license, a 3.0 cumulative grade point average, approval of candidate's school district and approval of AIC's Office of Field Experience.
-PSY1401 is required for Moderate Disabilities; Developmental or Child Psychology is required for Early Education